7.1. Modern Models and Training

 7.1.6.
 GPT-Style Language Models

-TorchLean has two GPT-facing demos:
+TorchLean has two GPT-facing examples:

 -